<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 • Lifetime value

-They don't care how many people shared a post this month or the "buzz" you're generating.
-You know these actions impact revenues.
-But you need to show and KNOW your data.
+They aren't concerned with how many people shared a post this month or the "buzz" you're creating.
+While you understand that these actions influence revenue, you need to present solid data to back it up.

 Once you start tracking the right KPIs, something astounding happens beyond knowing your numbers.
 You realize your power to influence those numbers consistently to: